 Given all these factors, it is easy to achieve success with an existing building’s project goals.
 The challenge lies in the fact that each project’s requirements are unique and requires a customized and creative approach to achieve the goal.
 Examples include:

 - Any upgrade of equipment may require an evaluation of the building’s entire heating and cooling system (which may require a current or possible future upgrade of that system).
 It is not a simple “swapping out” exercise.

 - Is the end goal for the building to have more efficient equipment, or do they want – and can they handle – a super-efficient high performance system upgrade.

 - There is also the human factor; a building’s management may have many stakeholders with different viewpoints and agendas.
-Time needs to be spent learning and understand those factors.
+Time needs to be spent learning and understanding those factors.

 Given all these criteria, cutting and pasting from the last project does not work.
 Managing all these factors into a single project that satisfies everyone’s requirements is where Cyclone’s experience becomes the critical component for success.

 Specific projects where we have successfully used this approach: